mendix/docker-mendix-buildpack/README.md

 ### Compilation

-Before to run the container, it is necessary to build the image with your app as a result of the compilation.
-Therefore, when you will build the Docker image you need to provide the **BUILD_PATH** parameter which indicates where the app's source code is located.
+Before running the container, it is necessary to build the image with your application.
+This build will also compile your application.
+Therefore, when you will build the Docker image you need to provide the **BUILD_PATH** parameter which indicates where the application's source code is located (the root folder of your project mpk file).

 ```
 docker build --build-arg BUILD_PATH=<mendix-project-location> \